Posted in | News | Motion Sensor

 Mobile Motion Capture Enhances Real-Time 3D Tracking

-In a recent press release by Northwestern University, researchers have brought significant advancement in mobile motion capture technology, which aims to democratize access to immersive experiences across various industries.
+In a recent press release by Northwestern University, researchers announced significant advancements in mobile motion capture technology.
+This technology aims to democratize access to immersive experiences across various industries.
 Traditional motion capture systems, often used in film and gaming, require expensive setups and specialized environments, making them inaccessible to many potential users.

 Mobile Motion Capture Enhances Real-Time 3D Tracking